-I looked in Korrio, and my team has no coach.
+I looked and my team has no coach.
 What does that mean?

 Our coaches are parents who have volunteered.
 If no coach is listed it means that no one has stepped forward on your team.
-Expect to be contacted by your commissioner looking for volunteers.
-If a coach can’t be found your team will be disbanded by the age group commissioner and your fees refunded.
+Expect to be contacted by your age group commissioner looking for able and willing volunteers.
+If a coach can’t be found your team likely will be disbanded by the age group commissioner and your fees refunded.

 I want to volunteer to coach or manage a team.
 What should I do?

 Coaches and managers are assigned by commissioners, so contact your commissioner.
 The US Youth Soccer Association requires that all volunteers register as a volunteer and agree to a background check.
 To register as a volunteer for the fall 2015 season, CLICK HERE.